lists

 the test passes

-• I change the values in a_list to see what would happen if an item shows up more than once in the list
+• I change the values in the list to see what would happen if an item is in there more than once

 def test_remove(self):